oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Shuffle/Reshuffle

 Whenever the rules call for a **Shuffle** or **Reshuffle**, Coach picks up the Deck and the Trash and then reshuffles them back together.
-Unless specific rules state otherwise, the following items are not typically reshuffled into the Deck during common reshuffles: Stashes, Factions, Omens, Phantoms, Piles, Zones, etc - in other words, any other card locations that are not specifically the Deck or the Trash.
+Unless specific rules state otherwise, the following items are not typically reshuffled into the Deck during common reshuffles: Stashes, Factions, Omens, Piles, Zones, etc - in other words, any other card locations that are not specifically the Deck or the Trash.

-Every time Coach reshuffles the Deck, he must also reveal a new Phantom card and place it on top of the Phantom Stack.